amitprasad119/ScalaDoc/classes_object.md

 Note:  that the copy method creates and returns a new object of the class rather than returning the current one:
 ### Features of a case class companion object

 The companion object contains an apply method with the same arguments as the class constructor.
-Scala programmers tend to prefer the apply method over the constructor for the brevity of omi􏰄ng new, which makes constructors much easier to read inside expressions:
+Scala programmers tend to prefer the apply method over the constructor for the brevity of omiting new, which makes constructors much easier to read inside expressions:
 ```
 Person("Amit", "Prasad") == Person("Jay", "Kumar") // res: Boolean = false
 Person("Amit", "Prasad") == Person("Amit", "Prasad") // res: Boolean = true